 Hook Junior School is officially recognised as a Healthy School having received the award in 2006.
 Health and healthy lifestyles is promoted throughout the curriculum and through the care and guidance given to pupils.
 Pupils are encouraged to take healthy choices in the way they live their lives and school policies aim to promote this in all areas of school life.

 School meals follow a set menu on a three week cycle throughout the school year.
-You can view the school menu for each week in English and a number of other languages on the Hampshire County Council 'My School Lunch' page.
-Dietary information is also available.
+You can view the school menu for each week in English and a number of other languages on the Hampshire County Council menu page.
+Offerings are also available for children with specific dietary needs.

 Free School Meals

 Some children may be eligible for free school meals; the criteria for eligibility includes being in receipt of specific benefits or support arrangements.
-You can check whether your child is eligible by completing an eligibility check on the HC3S website.
+You can check whether your child is eligible by completing an eligibility check via the Hampshire County Council website.

 The Jacket Potato menu runs alongside the regular menu during the winter months and a choice of toppings is offered.
 During the summer term, children have the option of a picnic lunch.